AdobeDocs/campaign-standard.en/help/reporting/using/creating-a-report-workflow-segment.md

 You can now start creating your workflow with segment codes.

+Note that segment codes will be collected as soon as you enable the segment code in the **[!UICONTROL Sending logs extension]**.

 ## Step 2: Create a workflow with segments {#step-2--create-a-workflow-segments}

+[!NOTE]
+>If the input transition of the email delivery is empty, the Segment code from the previous transition will added by default.

 You first need to create a workflow with different targeted population.
 Here, we want to send an email that will be personalized depending on the age of our audience: one delivery for 20 to 30 years old profiles and another for profiles between 30 to 40 years old.